USC Trojan Care EPO

 - Mail to: HealthComp Administrators, PO Box 45018, Fresno, CA 93718-5018

-USC Trojan Care EPO Plan ID cards are issued by HealthComp.
-Cards are mailed to your home address in a USC envelope printed with “USC Trojan Care EPO Plan ID Card Enclosed” in bold letters.
-HealthComp automatically sends two ID cards to subscribers with family coverage – if you need an extra card, log onto the HealthComp site or call (855) 727-5267.
+Medical plan identification cards are issued by HealthComp.
+HealthComp automatically sends two ID cards to subscribers with family coverage.
+If you need an extra card, log in to the the HealthComp site or call (855) 727-5267.
 Cards take about two weeks to arrive, or you can download a HealthComp Digital ID Card on that site.

 USC Trojan Care EPO | USC Health Plans (213) 740-0035 or firstname.lastname@example.org

 Medical prior authorizations

 What your colleagues are saying

 Watch to see what your colleagues think about the USC Trojan Care EPO.